Whiteknight/Rosella/libraries/test.md

 ### Test

-The `Rosella.Test` namespace contains the `test` function, which is a facade over some of the more complex and configurable portions of the library.
-For most general-case usages, use the `test` function to execute a test class.
+The `Rosella.Test` namespace contains the `test` and `test_vector` functions, which are facades over some of the more complex and configurable portions of the library.
+For most general-case usages, use the `test` or `test_vector` functions to execute a test class or a test array, respectively.

 Most test files will start with something similar to the following preamble: